-Performance Measure 2018/19 Actual 2018/19 Target Status 2017/18 Outturn Trend EN01 - % of food premises scoring 3 star food hygiene ratings or above 96.65% 94% G 96.3% 1 improvements and this year this work has resulted in the Commentary: The food safety team have been working hard with our poorly performing food businesses to secure food hygiene improvements and this year this work has resulted in the highest ever percentage of food premises achieving a rating of three or above.
+Performance Measure 2018/19 Actual 2018/19 Target Status 2017/18 Outturn Trend EN01 - % of food premises scoring 3 star food hygiene ratings or above 96.65% 94% G 96.3% • Commentary: The food safety team have been working hard with our poorly performing food businesses to secure food hygiene improvements and this year this work has resulted in the highest ever percentage of food premises achieving a rating of three or above.
 There has also been a significant decrease in our zero rated premises.
 As of the 31 March there was only one zero rated food business.
-EN02 - Garden Waste Service:- a) Number of households taking up garden waste service, b) Total tonnage of garden waste recycled 9,588 3,457.02 9,500 3,650 G A 8,303 3,178.90 † Commentary: Growth of the garden waste service has continued but has now slowed compared to previous years.
+EN02 - Garden Waste Service:-a) Number of households taking up garden waste service,b) Total tonnage of garden waste recycled 9,588 3,457.02 9,500 3,650 G A 8,303 3,178.90 ↑ Commentary: Growth of the garden waste service has continued but has now slowed compared to previous years.
 This is as a result of saturation levels for potential take up of the service now being approached.
 Analysis carried out when the service was being developed suggested that maximum potential take up of properties with a garden was in the region of 12,000 so we have now achieved in the region of 80% takeup.
 Work does continue to promote the service through advertising.
 Garden waste tonnage saw an increase of nearly 300 tonnes.
-EN03 - Percentage of total domestic waste collected which is sent for recycling 33.3% 40% Α 32.8% 1 Commentary: GYBC'S recycling rate has seen an increa additional materials being allowed in the recycling stream have plateaued over the past two to three years.
-Whilst t local and county level the biggest potential impact that w strategy.
-In 2019/20 the Council will develop a new Wast n and recycling awar here is work being c ill see this figure incr eness with the public arried out promoting eased will be the Go : However and encouver vernment's r, the figure has appe iraging better recycli eared to ng both at
+EN03 - Percentage of total domestic waste collected which is sent for recycling 33.3% 40% A 32.8% •

+Commentary: GYBC'S recycling rate has seen an increase over the past ten years with the expansion of the garden waste service, additional materials being allowed in the recycling stream and recycling awareness with the public.
+However, the figure has appeared to have plateaued over the past two to three years.
+Whilst there is work being carried out promoting and encouraging better recycling both at local and county level the biggest potential impact that will see this figure increased will be the Government's Resource and Waste strategy.
+In 2019/20 the Council will develop a new Waste Strategy which will include examining recycling.